 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Greasy Neale was a football coach in the National Football League (NFL) from 1941 until 1950, finishing his career with the Philadelphia Eagles as their head coach.
-Over his ten years of coaching his teams compiled a cumulative record of 64-44-5.
-During his career he was the head coach of the Philadelphia Eagles from 1941 until the 1950 season.
-The Eagles went 64-44-5 during their ten seasons with Neale as head coach.
-Throughout Neale's coaching career his teams led the league in victories during the 1949 season.
+Greasy Neale was a football coach in the National Football League (NFL) from 1941 to 1950, finishing his career as the head coach of the Philadelphia Eagles.
+Over his ten years of coaching his teams compiled a cumulative win/loss record of 63-43-5.
+He was the head coach of the Philadelphia Eagles from 1941 until the 1950 season, during which time the Eagles went 63-43-5.
+During his career he was a head coach for ten seasons.
+During his time leading the Eagles the team won the championship in 1948 and 1949.

 |1950 Philadelphia Eagles||Head Coach||6-6-0||0-0|